 The ADDEPT Project investigates how current and emerging consumer autonomous technologies (AT) can work to strengthen or impede inclusive participation for culturally and linguistically diverse communities (CaLD) living with disability in urban Australia.

 The PhD project will be based at ICS with the opportunity to work with ICS-based supervisors, Associate Professors Karen Soldatic, Liam Magee and Shanthi Robertson on any specific dimension of the role of AI and autonomous technology in the lives of people from CaLD backgrounds who are living with disability.

 Contact: Associate Professor Karen Soldatic

-Fashioning Fiji: Investigating Creative Industries in a Developing Context
+Fashioning Fiji: Investigating Creative Industries in a Developing Context - AWARDED

 This PhD scholarship project will focus upon the development and changes in the Fijian fashion industry across regional (Sydney, Auckland) sites, particularly following the COVID-19 pandemic.
 It will focus on two of three areas: the use of digital and social media to build and expand markets, new approaches to production, consumption and waste (including recycling and second hand clothing) and/or the relationship between fashion and design as a source of national and regional identity